Lumi-supercomputer/lumi-userguide/docs/runjobs/lumi_env/Lmod_modules.md

 $ module load cray-fftw/3.3.10.5
 ```

-In order to unload a module from your environment, use the `unload` sub-command
+To unload a module from your environment, use the `unload` sub-command
 followed by the name of the module you want to remove.

 ```